ABOUT THE EXPERT

 Mark G. Kris, MD, is an attending physician in the Thoracic Oncology Service, Division of Solid Tumor Oncology, Department of Medicine, Memorial Sloan Kettering Cancer Center (MSKCC), New York, NY.
-He is the first incumbent of the William and Joy Ruane Chair in Thoracic Oncology.
-Dr Kris is also a professor of medicine at Weill Cornell Medical College, also in New York, NY.
+Dr Kris is the first incumbent of the William and Joy Ruane Chair in Thoracic Oncology.
+Additionally, he is a professor of medicine at Weill Cornell Medical College, also in New York, NY.

-Dr Kris is a specialist in lung cancers.
-He is particularly interested in developing ways to choose treatments for patients based on molecular characteristics of their tumor specimens.
+He is a specialist in lung cancers.
+Dr Kris is particularly interested in developing ways to choose treatments for patients based on the molecular characteristics of their tumor specimens.
 His research also includes the evaluation of new anticancer agents (particularly those targeting lung cancers) and multimodality therapy (using surgery, radiation, and drugs together to improve outcomes for individuals with thoracic cancers).

-He is the author or coauthor of more than 500 scientific publications.
-Dr Kris serves as a member of the National Comprehensive Cancer Network Antiemesis Guidelines Panel.
-He also serves as cochair of the American Society of Clinical Oncology guideline panels for adjuvant chemotherapy and radiation for non–small cell lung cancers and antiemetics.
+He is author or coauthor of more than 500 scientific publications.
+He serves as a member of the Antiemesis Panel for the National Comprehensive Cancer Center Network.
+Dr Kris also serves as co-chair of the American Society of Clinical Oncology (ASCO) guideline panels for adjuvant chemotherapy and radiation for non–small cell lung cancers and antiemetics.

 *Dr Kris is acting in his personal capacity as author of his articles.